-Research reveals new drug target urgently needed for tuberculosis therapyDecember 20th, 2012 in Diseases, Conditions, Syndromes /
+Research reveals new drug target urgently needed for tuberculosis therapyDecember 20, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 One third of the world is infected with the bacterium that causes tuberculosis (TB), a disease that is increasingly difficult to treat because of wide spread resistance to available drugs.
 Researchers from the Institute of Pharmacology and Structural Biology (CNRS, Université de Toulouse) in Toulouse (France) have identified a fresh target to develop new drugs for TB.
 The study, published in the Open Access journal PLOS Pathogens, shows why the target will be important in developing new TB treatments.